-26 August 2016, this blog is about writing in scenes.
+16 October 2021, this blog is about writing in scenes.
 I’m focusing on the tools to build scenes.
 I’ll leave up the parts of a novel because I think this is an important picture for any novelist.
 I’m writing about how to begin and write a novel.

 - The initial scene

-- The rising action
+- The rising action scenes

-- The Climax
+- The climax scene

-- The falling action
+- The falling action scene(s)

-- The dénouement
+- The dénouement scene(s)

 Today’s Blog: The skill of using language comes from the ability to put together figures of speech that act as symbols in writing.

 Short digression: In Wichita.

 Here are my rules of writing: